openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 This specification defines an API for Credential issuance provided by a Credential Issuer.
 The API is comprised of the following endpoints:

 * A mandatory Credential Endpoint from which Credentials can be issued (see (#credential-endpoint)).
 From this endpoint, one Credential, or multiple Credentials with the same Credential Dataset can be issued in one request.
-* An optional Nonce Endpoint from which a fresh a `c_nonce` value can be obtained to be used in proof of possession of key material in a subsequent request to the Credential Endpoint (see (#nonce-endpoint)).
+* An optional Nonce Endpoint from which a fresh `c_nonce` value can be obtained to be used in proof of possession of key material in a subsequent request to the Credential Endpoint (see (#nonce-endpoint)).
 * An optional Deferred Credential Endpoint to allow for the deferred delivery of Credentials (see (#deferred-credential-issuance)).
 * An optional mechanism for the Credential Issuer to make a Credential Offer to the Wallet to encourage the Wallet to start the issuance flow (see (#credential-offer-endpoint)).
 * An optional mechanism for the Credential Issuer to receive from the Wallet notification(s) of the status of the Credential(s) that have been issued.